Highland Cow

 Appearance and Coat

-They grow a unique double-layered coat:
+They have a double-layered coat:

 • A long, oily outer layer that sheds rain and snow